Ensign Edward Joseph Philippe

 Use this link to see another picture of the USS

 Belleau Wood a few months later.
-A year after Philippe was killed the
+A year after Philippe was

 USS Belleau Wood was hit by Kamikaze's